 The main crux of the redesign is in its willingness to more readily embrace Google’s stock take on Android.
 ZenUI 6 still can’t relinquish some of the company’s bloatware, but on the flip side does include some richer features that surpass what the Pixel Launcher is able to offer.

-While UI layout and some elements appear and feel stock, you’ll still find a bevvy of additional Asus apps (some more welcome than others), plus enhancements like one-handed mode, a screen recorder with gaming tools built-in, quick-launch gestures and more.
+While UI layout and some elements feel close to stock, you’ll still find a bevvy of additional Asus apps (some, more welcome than others), plus enhancements like one-handed mode, a screen recorder with gaming tools built-in, quick-launch gestures and more.

 At launch, Asus also revealed that its optimisations have resulted in reduced app load times across the board.
-What’s more, beyond joining the Android Beta Program, Asus promised on stage that the ZenFone 6 can expect an update to both Android Q and Android R, as and when they launch.
+What’s more, beyond joining the Android Beta Program, Asus promises that ZenFone 6 users can expect an update to both Android Q and Android R, as and when they launch.

 I did run into a couple of software bugs while testing the ZenFone 6; one that shifted home screen elements so that they were only partially visible for a short time, as well as a more serious blunder that asked for a PIN when booting the phone up that wasn’t my standard lock screen passcode.

 Despite such hiccups, everything proved easy enough to remedy and I have confidence if Asus really is as committed to the software experience on its phones as it says it is and appears to be, then such issues will be remedied fairly quickly.

 Asus has clearly poured a lot of time and energy into making the ZenFone 6 its most competitive phone to date.

 If you’re in the market for a more affordable flagship, the ZenFone slips into the same +/-£500 price range as the Xiaomi Mi 9, OnePlus 7 and the forthcoming Oppo Reno.
 It also happens to pack the same Snapdragon 855 chipset and sport the same 48-megapixel primary camera as these rivals too.